quesog/qmk_firmware_old/docs/feature_oled_driver.md

 ### 90 Degree Rotation - Technical Mumbo Jumbo

-!> Rotation is unsupported on the SH1106.
+!> Rotation is unsupported on the SH1106 and SH1107.

 ```c
 // OLED Rotation enum values are flags